any_view

 For simplicity, the authors propose to make any_view unconditionally non-const-iterable.

-6.8 common_range support
+7.8 common_range support

 Unconditionally making any_view a common_range is not an option.
 This would exclude most of the Standard Library views.
 Adding a configuration template parameter to make any_view conditionally common_range is overkill.
 After all, if users need common_range, they can use my_any_view | views::common.
 Furthermore, supporting this turns out to add substantial complexity in the implementation.
 The authors believe that adding common_range support is not worth the added complexity.
+This is also confirmed with the votes in SG9 in Hagenberg.

-6.9 borrowed_range support
+7.9 borrowed_range support

 Having support for borrowed_range is simple enough: